jwtk/jjwt/README.md

 ```

 Note that:
-* An exception will thrown when calling `rsaKeyPair` if the specified `KeyPair` instance does not contain
+* An exception will be thrown when calling `rsaKeyPair` if the specified `KeyPair` instance does not contain
 `RSAPublicKey` and `RSAPrivateKey` instances.
 * Similarly, an exception will be thrown when calling `ecKeyPair` if
 the `KeyPair` instance does not contain `ECPublicKey` and `ECPrivateKey` instances.